Cardiacman13/Architect/README.md

 Contributions to this project are welcome!
 If you have suggestions, bug reports, or contributions, please open an issue or a pull request in the repository.

-As you can see this project is available in French, English and Spanish.
+As you can see this project is available in French, English, Spanish, Italian & German.
 Translators are more than welcome ! :people_holding_hands: